Delta COVID-19 variant starting to dominate in S.Africa, scientists say | Health

 Delta COVID-19 variant starting to dominate in S.Africa, scientists say

 De Oliveira said there appeared to be community transmission of the Delta variant in KwaZulu-Natal province and that scientists were analysing the data for Gauteng, the province where the biggest city Johannesburg is located.
-South Africa recorded another 18,000 infections on Friday, with 215 deaths.
+South Africa recorded more than 18,000 new infections on Friday, with 215 deaths.

-Acting Health Minister Mmamoloko Kubayi-Ngubane told the news conference it was now likely that the peak of the third wave would surpass that of the second wave in January, when more than 21,000 new daily cases were recorded.
+Acting Health Minister Mmamoloko Kubayi-Ngubane told the news conference it was now likely that the peak of the third wave would surpass that of the second wave in January when more than 21,000 new daily cases were recorded.
+A government statement said a flurry of meetings would take place on Saturday and Sunday to consider measures to respond to the Delta variant and the ongoing surge in infections.

+President Cyril Ramaphosa will address the nation at 8 p.m. local time (1800 GMT) on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)